Central Services Technology

 • Make a note of your Skyline College ID (G#) when received via email

-• Available July 1 through October 15
+• Will be available from July 1 through October 15

 Students admitted to the program are required to complete a satisfactory physical examination, immunization documentation verifying freedom of communicable disease, a social security referenced background check, and drug test (at an additional cost) in order to officially secure their seat.
 All courses must be taken in sequence.
 A minimum grade of “C” is required in all Central Service Technology courses.